 Orfalea found creative ways to turn his weaknesses into strengths.
 Notably, he rephrases the terms learning disorders or learning disabilities into learning opportunities.

 Above all, Orfalea acknowledges his family for being supportive and patient with his disabilities.
 A person’s support system can cause a huge impact in a person’s overall wellbeing.

-To get your own anonymous, on-demand, non-judgmental support system, try entering your thoughts at Supportiv – just hit Let’s Begin.
+To get your own anonymous, on-demand, non-judgmental support system, try entering your thoughts at Supportiv.
+Just hit “Chat Now.”

 You’ll be connected to people who genuinely understand what you’re going through.
-Like the moguls above, they can help you see your weaknesses as strengths.
+Like the moguls above, supportive peers can help you see your weaknesses as strengths.